941 does not match total for the quarter

 If you find the employee for whom the Withhold Tax box was unmarked during any payroll in the quarter/year, you may run a Payroll Summary report for that employee.
 You will likely find that their Gross Pay will divide evenly into the difference between the 941 and the Gross Pay figure.

 If you use step 6) Edit paychecks during your payroll process this can throw off your 941 depending on what you have edited.
 If you edit the FICA or Federal withholding or any pre-tax deduction, your fractions of a cent will be incorrect.
-We recommend you do not use step 6) Edit Paychecks.
+To prevent this in the future, we recommend you do not use step 6) Edit Paychecks.
 Rather, that you go and make the necessary changes to your employee record and then calculate again.
 Remember to undo your employee changes if necessary after your payroll is complete.

 The first thing you must do is ensure all employees have the Federal Tax Withholding box marked.
 The State Tax Withholding should also be marked.
 Marking these boxes causes the software to accumulate taxable wages for tax reporting.
 If the person does not want taxes to be taken out of their paycheck, an override amount of 0.00 may be entered in the same Tax Data screen of the Employee Record.